 gut - another word for the digestive system or gastrointestinal tract.

-haemorrhoids - swollen veins in or around the anus which bleed easily and can become painful.
+haemorrhoids - swollen veins in or around the anus that bleed easily and can become painful.
 Commonly known as piles.

 heartburn - see acid reflux.

-hydrocortisone - a corticosteroid drug, which reduces inflammation.
+hydrocortisone - a corticosteroid drug that reduces inflammation.